Like many women, my experiences around reproduction are complex.

 Can you hear the voices of women and girls?
 Their unique and complicated stories demand empathy, action, and options they choose for themselves.

-In gratitude for those who speak out, sing out, tell their stories, and advocate for each other,
+With gratitude for those who speak out, sing out, tell their stories, and advocate for each other,